 Verification is a process required when students' FAFSA is selected by the U.S. Department of Education or Allen for review.

 If a student's file is selected for verification when applying for federal aid, Allen's Financial Aid Office is required to verify the data on your application.
-Our office complies with this regulation by requesting proof and clarification of specific information supplied by the student and the parent on the Free Application for Federal Student Aid (FAFSA).
+Our office complies with this regulation by requesting proof and clarification of specific information supplied by the student and the parent (if applicable) on the Free Application for Federal Student Aid (FAFSA).

 If your application is selected for verification, required documents will be posted as missing Financial Aid requirements on your MyAllen portal by clicking the View Financial Aid Document Tracking link on the Finances tab.